 Vimy and Juno.
 Two names, two world wars, two great victories for Canadians.
 One hundred years ago in 1917, Canadians captured Vimy Ridge in the Pas de Calais region.
 27 years later in 1944, Canadians landed on Juno Beach in Normandy, and took part in the liberation of France.

-On the occasion of the 100th anniversary of the Battle of Vimy Ridge, the Juno Beach Centre will present a temporary exhibition retracing these two great moments in Canadian history, allowing visitors to get closer to those who experienced these great victories.
+On the occasion of the 100th anniversary of the Battle of Vimy Ridge, the Juno Beach Centre presents a temporary exhibition retracing these two great moments in Canadian history, allowing visitors to get closer to those who experienced these great victories.

 How did Canadians commemorate their fallen soldiers?
 How did the French play a role in preserving their memory?